 Chinese Language Table is every other Thursday in the Language and Culture Commons in Ettinger from 5:00 to 6:00 pm.
 Come and speak Chinese with us!
 All language levels welcome.

-Altered State: Painting Myanmar in a Time of Transition, an exhibition of contemporary art from Myanmar, will be on display for the entire month in the Galleria in the Center for the Arts.
+An exhibition of contemporary art from Myanmar, on display in the Galleria in the Center for the Arts.

-Ian Holiday, the exhibit organizer for Altered State: Painting Myanmar in a Time of Transition, will give a public talk on the exhibition and on contemporary politics in Myanmar [Burma].
+The exhibit organizer for Altered State: Painting Myanmar in a Time of Transition, will give a public talk on the exhibition and on contemporary politics in Myanmar [Burma].

-Dr. Doniger’s book The Hindus: An Alternative History, published in 2009, was challenged by Hindu conservatives and the original publisher, Penguin India, eventually agreed to cease publication of the book and destroy any remaining copies.
+Doniger’s book The Hindus: An Alternative History, published in 2009, was challenged by Hindu conservatives and the original publisher, Penguin India, eventually agreed to cease publication of the book and destroy any remaining copies.
 The book has since been republished in India by a new publishing company.
 In an op-ed published in The Chronicle of Higher Education in April 2016, Dr. Doniger argues that her own experience and that of other scholars reflect a double threat to academic freedom: religious actors attempting to control both who can speak about a religion and which aspects of the religion should be represented.
 Her talk will address issues of academic freedom and freedom of speech as well as the role that religion studies plays in both thinking through these issues and in dealing with a planet in the death grip of religious hatreds.

 Holi: The Festival of Colors

 Free and open to the public. www.watanabekaoru.com

-Cosponsored by Muhlenberg College’s Dean of Students Office, the Music Department, Lectures and Forum, the Multicultural Center, Asian Studies and the Theatre Department.
+Cosponsored by Muhlenberg College’s Dean of Students office, the music department, lectures and forum, the multicultural center, Asian studies and the theatre department.

 Fulford Room, Trexler Library

-Learn a new life skill!
+Take a break from studying for finals and learn a new life skill!
 Join Rev. Eric Daishin McCabe of the Japanese Soto School of Buddhism for a talk and guided Zen meditation.
 Cushions and chairs provided.
+All are welcome!

-Sponsored by the Chaplain’s Office, Trexler Library and Asian Studies.
+Sponsored by the Chaplain’s office, Trexler Library and Asian studies.